web-infra-dev/modern.js/scripts/prebundle/README.md

 ## Add a new dependency

 1. Remove the dependency from the `dependencies` of original package.
 2. Add the dependency to the `devDependencies` of `@scripts/prebundle`.
 If this package has a `@types/xxx` package, it also needs to be added.
+It is recommended to lock the version of dependencies.
 3. Add the task config to `src/constant.ts`:

 ```ts